bedwardssmith/Credit_Risk_Analysis/README.md

 <h1>FastLending</h1>
 <h2>Overview</h2>
 <p>FastLending, a peer-to-peer lender, is looking to implement machine learning to assess credit risk.
-In order to determine an appropriate model credit card data from the LendingClub, another peer-to-peer lending services company, was used to evaluate the performance of various machine learning models.
-Following the detailed analysis is a recommendation on whether these models should be used to predict credit risk.</p>
+Credit card data from the LendingClub, another peer-to-peer lending services company, was used to evaluate the performance of various machine learning models.
+Following the analysis is my recommendation for the module to be used in predicting credit risk by FastLending.</p>
 <h2>Results</h2>
 <h3>Metrics Used in Analysis</h3>
 <h4>Balanced Accuracy Score</h4>